-Reliable choices for winter-harvest
+Reliable choices for winter-harvest spinach include Auroch, Sunangel, Hammerhead,

-spinach include Corvair, Kolibri, Auroch, and Space, which can be seeded in late summer through late fall for winter harvest.
+Kolibri, and Space, which can be seeded in late summer through late fall for winter harvest.
 Seeding earlier will produce earlier harvests that will continue to grow and remain harvestable over the course of the winter.
 Planting in late fall, with the plants reaching approximately an inch in height by the solstice, is likely to produce harvestable spinach by February.

 These spinach varieties can also be resown in winter for baby leaf production in early spring.
-They will grow quickly in spring and must be harvested before bolting.
+They will grow quickly in spring, and will be harvestable multiple times before bolting.

 In some regions, overwintered spinach is prone to downy mildew infection.
 Make sure you select varieties that are resistant to the races of downy mildew, if any, that are prevalent in your area.
-(Check with your Cooperative Extension Service.)
+(Check with your Cooperative Extension service.)